 This paper was initiated on the inquiry of General Muhammad Yusaf Khan (Former Vice Chief of Army Staff), Mr. Khushwaqt Husain Maqpon, and Mr. Rizwan.
 Thanks for your insisting inquiry that forced me to produce this short note.
 Many thanks to Professor Dr. Jonathan Mark Kenoyer for placing his idea about this niche, "looks like it was prepared to carve a figure of Buddha" which indeed pushed me further to visit this site, document and present this work for the readership.
 I humbly acknowledge the kind support of Professor Dr. Luca Maria Oliveri, for furher adding the details of Faxian's and Xuanzang's routes, and helped me detailing on the technical aspects of the niche as a potential space for a wooden sculpture, and adding more to my text and reference.
-Beside this, acknowledgeable critical discussion of John Mock gave another arguable view on the paper, helped me to remove confusions.
 I shall remember my local guides Durdana Khan, Nazir Ahmad Jan and his son Faham Ahamad Jan, enriched me with the details of local myths and voluntarily accompanied to reach the site.
-All the images with the exception of Fig. 10 are by the Author, and Figs. 1-3 are elaborations from Google Earth.
+All the images with the exception of Figs. 10-11 are by the Author, and Figs. 1-3 are elaborated from Google Earth.